robert-at-pretension-io/Totally-Not-Skynet/readme.md

 This project is designed to encapsulate even complex workflows by having the ability to "nest" processes.
 That is, a sub-process can be defined as detailed and nuanced as required for the task.
 Then that sub-process can be called from a higher level process.
 Thus, **YOUR** standards are met -- whether it's for a personal project or a large enterprise.

 # Recommendation
-* Do not read the text below until you watch the following youtube video demoing the system: (put the video here)
+* Do not read the text below until you watch the following youtube video demoing the system: https://www.youtube.com/watch?v=3pwcVoCyZ7A&t=480s

 # How this works:
 1. Within the browser, the user defines basic tasks in "plain english" that contain "variables". (input/output variables are just a way of saying that these will be replaced with other values that are defined when the process is executed)